• Skip to primary navigation

 Can I make vegan hot chocolate?

-To make a vegan version, replace the warm milk with hot water and follow the same recipe.
+For a vegan version, use oat milk or rice milk and follow the same recipe.

-Skip the whipped double cream, or replace it with whipped coconut cream for a super indulgent treat.
+Skip the whipped cream, or replace it with whipped coconut cream for a super indulgent treat.

 What's the best chocolate to use?

-To bring out the amazing chocolate aroma use the best dark chocolate bar or chocolate chips you can find.
+For the best Italian hot chocolate, start with the highest-quality dark chocolate bar or chocolate chips you can find.

 Please let me know how you liked it!
 Leave a comment below and share a picture on Instagram with the hashtag #thepetitecook!